chuck-sylvester/music21/README.md

 pip install music21
 ```

 Note that the music21 installation guide recommends that you also run their custom configuration script.
 This sets a few default values, including the musicxml app that you will use for visualizing music scores.
-Run the following (outside of your venv environment) to start the configuration module:
+It is best to run the configuration script outside of your venv environment, e.g., before you start venv.

+Run the music21 configuration module:

 ```text
 python3 -m music21.configure